rumca-js/Internet-Places-Database/permanent/00093/permanent_entries.md

  - [https://tildeverse.org](https://tildeverse.org)
  - date published: 2024-05-10T06:55:16.702115+00:00
  - user: None
- - tags: ['community', 'tildeverse', 'linux']
+ - tags: ['linux', 'community', 'tildeverse', 'indie web']

 ## Tiltfactor | Game Design for Social Change.
 We design games that use psychological principles to promote learning, attitude change, and behavior change.
 We make games of all kinds, with two unifying factors: they’re fun and they change the world.
  - [http://www.tiltfactor.org](http://www.tiltfactor.org)